L0wperformer/WaveFunctionCollapse_Cpp_QtQuick/README.md

 [Coding Challenge 171: Wave Function Collapse](https://youtu.be/rI_y2GAlQFM) by @[CodingTrain](https://github.com/CodingTrain/Wave-Function-Collapse)

 I thought this is a fun algorithm to implement.
 There's still some work to do and I have some ideas in mind that I will implement at some point.
+Clicking changes the colors to "nightmode" and back

 In this example a weightlist is active that discourages Tiles that connect diagonals to horizontals, resulting in clusters: